jamescherti/ultyas/README.md

 # Ultyas - Ultisnips to YASnippet Conversion Tool

-Ultyas is a command-line tool, written by [James Cherti](https://www.jamescherti.com), designed to simplify the process of converting code snippets from Ultisnips to YASnippet format.
+Ultyas is a command-line tool designed to simplify the process of converting code snippets from Ultisnips to YASnippet format.

 With Ultyas, you can effortlessly migrate your code snippets to the YASnippet format, saving you valuable time and effort.